 By the time Wilder passed away in 1915, he’d earned a reputation as someone who, above all else, faced life's obstacles and his own adversities with a smile on his face and a song in his heart.
 It was this attitude that inspired Elbert Hubbard to say at Wilder’s memorial service, “He picked up the lemons that Fate had sent him and started a lemonade-stand."
 At Lisa’s Lemonade, Wilder is seen as a role model; we keep copies of his books in our office lobby, and we do our best to share his story whenever possible.

 More than anything else, we believe in the power of positivity.
-We believe that optimism, joy, community, and love can create a spot brightness in this world of ours.
+We believe that optimism, joy, community, and love can create a spot of brightness in this world of ours.
 And we believe in nourishing the body to help nourish the mind.
 Marshall Wilder was an American icon who achieved greatness despite his humble beginnings and less-than-ideal personal circumstances.
-That’s why we look to him for inspiration in everything we do.
+That’s why we look to him for inspiration in our business...and personal philosophy.